Trinabindu-Sen/credit_risk_scorecard/README.md

-# credit_risk_scorecard
-Credit Risk Scorecard built using Python and Logistic Regression.
 # Consumer Credit Risk Scorecard Pipeline

 An end-to-end **Probability of Default (PD)** scorecard built using **2.26 million LendingClub loan records** following traditional retail banking methodology.

----

 ## Executive Summary

 This project delivers an end-to-end credit risk scorecard pipeline built on **2.26 million historical loan records** from LendingClub.
-The objective was to build an interpretable, institutionally rigorous **Probability of Default (PD)** model following the same methodology used by retail banks and NBFCs — **Weight of Evidence (WoE) transformation, logistic regression scoring, and strict Out-of-Time (OOT) validation.**
+The objective was to build an interpretable, institutionally rigorous **Probability of Default (PD)** model following the same methodology used by retail banks and NBFCs, **Weight of Evidence (WoE) transformation, logistic regression scoring, and strict Out-of-Time (OOT) validation.**

 The pipeline is built entirely **without high-level AutoML or scorecard libraries**.
 The WoE/IV engine, imputation logic, and scorecard scaling were implemented from scratch, making every modelling decision explicit, transparent, and auditable.

----

 ## Project Highlights